-At 30 October 2017, Bank Millennium announced its Strategic Plan for 2020, called "Strategy 2020", including the following targets for that year: net earnings of 1 billion zlotys5, core income up by 30% from 2017 and a 40% cost to income, keeping cost of risk in line with the historical average.
+At 30 October 2017, Bank Millennium announced its Strategic Plan for 2020, called "Strategy 2020", including the following targets for that year: net earnings of 1 billion zlotys12, core income up by 30% from 2017 and a 40% cost to income, keeping cost of risk in line with the historical average.

-In the first half of 2018, Bank Millennium recorded net income totalling EUR 82.3 million, an increase of 10.8%, exluding foreign exchange effect, when compared to EUR 74.3 million in the same period of the previous year.
+In 2018, Bank Millennium recorded net income totalling EUR 178.4 million (EUR 89.4 million of which attributable to the Bank), an increase of 11.7%, excluding foreign exchange effect, when compared to EUR 159.8 million (EUR 80.3 million of which attributable to the Bank) in the same period of the previous year.

-The banking income was up 5.4% in the first six months of 2018, positively influenced by the performance of the net interest income and commissions, which increased 6.2% and 2.4%, respectively, versus the first half of 2017.
-Operating costs recorded an increase of 4.0%, due to the rise in staff costs (+7.2%) and in other costs (+1.0%).
-The cost-to-income ratio6 stood at 46.4% and ROE was 9.5%, translating an improvement in profitability and in operational efficiency.
-The cost of risk stood at 47 basis points accrued since the beginning of the year and the loans to deposits ratio at around 84%.
+Banking income was up 6.1% to EUR 639.8 million in 2018, positively influenced by the performance of the net interest income, which increased 8.1% versus 2017.
+Operating costs recorded an increase of 5.4% to EUR 297.4 million, due to the rise in staff costs (+7.0%) and in other costs (+3.9%).
+The cost-to-income ratio13 stood at 46.5% and ROE was 9.6%, translating an improvement in profitability and in operational efficiency.
+The cost of risk stood at 48 basis points accrued since the beginning of the year and the loans to deposits ratio at around 80%.
 Bank Millennium keeps comfortable levels in terms of capital, liquidity and quality of assets.
-The Total Consolidated Capital Ratio of Bank Millennium stood at 23.4% and Common Equity Tier 1 at 21.3%, comfortably above of the minimum capital regulatory thresholds.
+The Total Consolidated Capital Ratio of Bank Millennium stood at 23.8% and Common Equity Tier 1 at 21.9%, comfortably above of the minimum capital regulatory thresholds.